Moving sum procedure for multiple change point detection in large factor models: Real data application

 We consider daily stock prices from $72$ US blue chip companies across industry sectors between January 3, 2005 and February 16, 2022, retrieved from the Wharton Research Data Services.
 We measure the volatility as the daily high-low range as $\sigma_{it}^2 = 0.361 (p_{it}^{\text{high}} - p_{it}^{\text{low}})^2$ where $p_{it}^{\text{high}}$ (resp.\ $p_{it}^{\text{low}}$) denotes the maximum (resp.\ minimum) price of stock $i$ on day $t$, and set $X_{it} = \log(\sigma_{it}^2)$, see, e.g.\ \citet{diebold2014network}.

-The panel data is unbalanced with the dimension $N = 72$ being considerably smaller than the sample size $T = 4312$, a situation that does not favour the use of the sub-sampling-based factor number estimator as pointed out by \cite{onatski2024}.
-Indeed, it returns $r = 7$ from the dataset which may be an over-estimate.
-An alternative estimator based on taking the ratio of successive eigenvalues of $(NT)^{-1} (\mbf X \mbf X^\top)$ returns $r = 1$ \citep{ahnhorenstein13}, which implies that any change point we detect is solely due to heteroscedasticity of the factor.
-Therefore, we apply the proposed MOSUM procedure with varying $r \in \{1, \ldots, 7 \}$ while setting other tuning parameters as described in Section~\ref{sec:tuning}; this gives a bandwidth $\gamma = 227$ corresponding almost to one trading year.
+The sub-sampling-based factor number estimator discussed in Section~\ref{sec:tuning} returns $r = 7$ as the factor number.
+However, the panel data is unbalanced with the dimension $N = 72$ being considerably smaller than the sample size $T = 4312$, a situation that does not favour the sub-sampling approach as pointed out by \cite{onatski2024}.
+The information criteria of \citet{baing02} return $r = 5$, while the approach based on inspecting the ratio of successive eigenvalues \citep{ahnhorenstein13} returns $r = 1$, which implies that any change point we detect would solely be attributed to heteroscedasticity of the single factor.
+While the former is known to detect weakly pervasive factors \citep{baing23}, the latter tends to recover only strongly pervasive ones.

+In the presence of some uncertainty in the number of factors, a situation commonly faced in real data analysis, we choose to apply the proposed MOSUM procedure with varying $r \in \{1, \ldots, 7\}$ and inspect its outputs.
+We set other tuning parameters as described in Section~\ref{sec:tuning} and adopt the standardisation based on the diagonal entries of $\widehat{\mbf V}$ only (referred to as `MOSUM-diagonal' in Section~\ref{simulations}); this gives a bandwidth $\gamma = 227$ corresponding almost to one trading year.
+Figure~\ref{fig:real} illustrates the series of standardised MOSUM statistics $D_{T, \gamma}^{-1} \cdot \mc T_{N, T, \gamma}(k), \, \gamma \le k \le T - \gamma$, obtained for different values of $r$, where the standardisation is applied to ensure that the MOSUM series derived from $\textsf{Vech}(\wh{\mbf g}_t \wh{\mbf g}_t^\top)$ of different dimensions are comparable.
+See also Figure~\ref{fig:real:all:7} and Table~\ref{tab:real} for the visualisation and the list of change point estimators returned by MOSUM and those competitors considered in the simulation studies, namely BSCOV \citep{li2023detection} and BDH \citep{baiduan}.